Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Money dance modifications: Envelope options for hygiene concerns

-- Compressed rituals: 15-minute versions of hour-long traditions
+- Compressed rituals: Shorter versions of longer traditions

 - Hybrid ceremonies: Blend religious and civil elements